 Number of Educational Facilities in Canada

-The approximately 2.17 million post-secondary students in Canada can choose from 213 public colleges and institutes and 223 public and private universities.
-In addition, there are around 2,000 private and independent schools in Canada from kindergarten to high school.
+The approximately 2.3 million post‑secondary students in Canada in the 2023/2024 academic year can choose from a wide range of institutions, including public colleges, institutes and universities.
+In addition, there are around 2,000 private and independent schools in Canada from kindergarten to high school, providing education outside the public system.

 Expenditure of the Canadian Education System